Meridian arc: The inverse meridian problem for the ellipsoid

-Adrien-Marie Legendre showed that the distance along a geodesic on an spheroid is the same as the distance along the perimeter of an ellipse.
+Adrien-Marie Legendre showed that the distance along a geodesic on a spheroid is the same as the distance along the perimeter of an ellipse.
 For this reason, the expression for m in terms of β and its inverse given above play a key role in the solution of the geodesic problem with m replaced by s, the distance along the geodesic, and β replaced by σ, the arc length on the auxiliary sphere.
 The requisite series extended to sixth order are given by Charles Karney, Eqs.
 (17) & (21), with ε playing the role of n and τ playing the role of μ.